Category Archives: Traditions / Holidays

 8Love never fails; but if there are gifts of prophecy, they will be done away; if there are tongues, they will cease; if there is knowledge, it will be done away.
 9For we know in part and we prophesy in part; 10but when the perfect comes, the partial will be done away.
 11When I was a child, I used to speak like a child, think like a child, reason like a child; when I became a man, I did away with childish things.
 12For now we see in a mirror dimly, but then face to face; now I know in part, but then I will know fully just as I also have been fully known.
 13But now faith, hope, love, abide these three; but the greatest of these is love.

 If you want to give a gift, and it is wisely within your budget to do so, go ahead.
 But don’t do so because you “have to” or are “expected to”.
-These gifts mean little and will ultimately have a very limited impact if you do not show love the way God tells us to.
-Often times just giving gifts on designated marketing holidays comes to be expected and not appreciated as much.
-If you choose to give an expensive gift, don’t do it because it is Valentines Day.
+These gifts mean little and will ultimately have a very limited impact if you do not show love the way God tells you to.
+Often just giving gifts on designated marketing holidays comes to be expected and not appreciated as much.
+If you choose to give an expensive gift, don’t do it because it is Valentine’s Day.
 Consider intentionally giving it at some other time besides the widely marketed holidays for an even greater impact.

 Warning… when you make changes in how you celebrate these marketing holidays, discuss it openly with your spouse ahead of time!
 Don’t surprise someone by not giving them something they already expect from years of habit.

 When you are ready to truly grow in maturity, turn towards God’s definition of love and begin showing it today to those you love.
-No warning necessary.
+No warning is necessary.
 They will greatly appreciate how you treat them.
 However, you may consider sharing the scripture with your spouse and helping one another as you both make the effort to shift focus from the world’s definition of love to God’s.

 You can also ask yourself, if I am celebrating love, would it not be right to celebrate loving God as well as loving one another?
-And to come in thanksgiving to Him for all the love He has shown, shows, and will show us?
+And to come in thanksgiving to Him for all the love He has shown, is showing, and will show us?
 If we are to focus on love in the Biblical sense, Valentine’s Day just does not match up very well at all.
 If you explore the origins of this celebration you will find that once again the Catholic church embraced this festival, but it was based first on a pagan celebration.
 As followers of Christ, we are better off not letting these pagan holidays dictate how we show love for our spouse or loved ones.
 Instead, love people the way God teaches.

 (World Religion News: Pagan origin of Valentines day)